Michèle Sibony sur LCI : Gaza, la solidarité en France et l’attitude du gouvernement

 “The Night of Broken Glass”.
 A “pogrom”.
 Nothing less.

-Let us call to mind, for the sake of memory, what the Night of Broken Glass was, by referring to the Encyclopaedia Universalis
+Let us call to mind, for the sake of memory, what the Night of Broken Glass was, by referring to the Encyclopaedia Universalis:

 On November 9th [1938], just before midnight, the Gestapo commander Heinrich Mueller, sent a telegram to every police unit informing them that “in a very short time, actions against the Jews, and in particular against synagogues, are to take place all over Germany.
 Nothing must hinder these operations.”
 On the contrary, the police were to arrest victims.
 Fire brigades set themselves up beside burning synagogues, having received explicit orders to let the buildings burn.
 They were only to intervene if neighbouring “Aryan” properties were threatened by fire.